solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 - `<null>` - if requested epoch is not found
 - `<object>` - otherwise, the result field will be a dictionary of leader public keys
-  \(as base-58 encoded strings\) and their corresponding leader slot indices as values (indices are to the first slot in the requested epoch)
+  \(as base-58 encoded strings\) and their corresponding leader slot indices as values (indices are relative to the first slot in the requested epoch)

 #### Example: